-Rabbi Shlomo Seidenfeld has been active in Jewish Outreach for over 27 years.
-He began his career on the college campus, first as the Program Director of the Brooklyn College Hillel and then as the creator and first director of JAM @ U.C.L.A.
+Rabbi Shlomo Seidenfeld has been active in Jewish Outreach for nearly 30 years.
+He began his career on the college campus, first as the Program Director of the Brooklyn College Hillel and then as the creator and first director of J.A.M. at U.C.L.A.

-Most recently, Rabbi Seidenfeld returned from a trip to Hungary with his father and a Yad Vashem film crew who chronicled his life prior to the concentration camp.
-Inspired by that experience, Rabbi Seidenfeld created a powerful lecture on faith, titled, “How G-d Survived Auschwitz”.
+In 2016, Rabbi Seidenfeld travelled to Hungary with his father and a Yad Vashem film crew who chronicled his father’s life prior to the concentration camp.
+Inspired by that experience, he created a powerful lecture on faith, titled, “How G-d Survived Auschwitz”.

 Rabbi Seidenfeld received his Rabbinic ordination from Shappels in Jerusalem (1994).
 He lives in Los Angeles with his wife Lolly and they have three daughters.

 Rabbi Seidenfeld will be joining us for the first days of Yom Tov.